LizaHadiz

 Who Wears the Pants Matters

 First, let’s discuss the surveys in more detail.
 The European Social Survey also showed women's life satisfaction is lower (6.33) when they are the sole earner and higher (7.10) when their husband/partner is the sole earner.
 Men’s life satisfaction is 5.86 when his wife/partner is the sole earner, versus 7.16 when he is the only earner.
-In fact, men and women struggle—but men most— in terms of mental health issues in situations when their wife/partner is the breadwinner and they are jobless.
+In fact, men and women struggle—but men most—in terms of mental health issues in situations when their spouse/partner is the breadwinner and they are jobless.

 This tells us that heterosexual couples in the European countries surveyed (United Kingdom, Spain, Slovenia, Portugal, Poland, Ireland, Germany, France, and Finland) are happier when they are able to fulfill their livelihood under traditional gender norms.
 Any deviation from conforming to the traditionally ascribed roles for men and women resulted in adverse effects for both sexes, but particularly more for men.
 Reasons may lie in lower income when women work than a two-earner or male-breadwinner household and the psychological pressure that men particularly experience when they cannot provide for the family.